Confused about JSON-LD? You’re not alone.

 If this all sounds like too much “geek speak” for you, then it’s probably best to outsource your JSON-LD efforts to a qualified web developer.
 Otherwise, you could do more harm than good to your website.

-JSON SEO allows you to provide more in-depth and consistent web components.
+JSON-LD allows you to provide more in-depth and consistent web components.
 The data is better absorbed by search engines to improve page indexing, which may result in search results displaying rich snippets.

 Since schema.org basically does the hard work for you, there’s no need to learn a new structure.
 Instead, you’re able to build a more complex system using compatible web components to create developer and search engine-friendly data.